picosonic/js13k-2022/devdiary/diary.md

 Given the space dwindling towards the end, the last few levels are quite sparse and focus mostly on jumping between platforms, including some that require coyote-time jumps to be able to make it.
 One piece of feedback I had from my previous 2D game was that the difficulty started quite hard and got harder.
 So with the re-arragement of levels to ramp up difficulty and the addition of hints and messages I hope it's a more enjoyable experience.

 Music and sound for me are something else which adds to the game experience, I originally intended to use jsfxr for sound effects as I had done previously but bailed on this due to space.
 Instead I added a music track which is based on the harp solo from the Blue Danube.
-It sounds pretty peaceful and graceful, but does get a little repative after a while though.
+It sounds pretty peaceful and graceful, but does get a little repetitive after a while though.

 I thoroughly enjoyed making my entry this year, and look forward to playing and voting on all the other entries, not to mention entering again next year!